-If you are thinking about incorporating PPC into your marketing strategy, you are probably thinking about using Google AdWords.
-Google AdWords is a genius platform, it gives business owners access to 90% of internet users.
-Using AdWords, you can advertise your business next to relevant search results and target new audiences of potential customers.
+If you are thinking about incorporating PPC into your marketing strategy, you are probably thinking about using Google Ads.
+Google Ads is a genius platform, it gives business owners access to 90% of internet users.
+Using Ads, you can advertise your business next to relevant search results and target new audiences of potential customers.
 However, it is hard to understand what you are really paying for and why.

-Google.com is the most used internet tool and website in the history of ever.
+Google is the most used internet tool and website in history of ever.
 Google became Google because they show people exactly what they want to see: quality results that answer questions with reliable information, up-to-date resources, and a wide variety of websites.

-The key to how Google AdWords works is the Quality Score.
+The key to how Google Ads works is the Quality Score.

-Google AdWords Auction is based on 3 main factors:
+Google Ads Auction is based on 3 main factors:

 - The Quality of your Ad